pschaus/book_lepl1402/source/part1.rst

     }
   }

-In contrast to local variables, class members do not need to be manually initialized.
+In contrast to local variables, class variables do not need to be manually initialized.
 They are automatically initialized to 0 (for number types) or :code:`false` (for the boolean type).
 This code is accepted by the compiler:

 ..  code-block:: java